Courseware Development

 * Although Screencast can support closed captions, markers (chapters), quizzes, user timeline commenting, and other key features, it does not support downloadable assets.
 (Instead, insert a link to the files on Dropbox.)

-Video lesson examples
+Video tutorial examples

 For more information on courseware development services: